 Do I need a Will?

 Most people understand that a purpose of having a will is to designate the disposition of their property when they pass away.
 This is an important function of a will.
 The property of an individual that passes away without a will is distributed to relatives according to an order set out by State law.
 This may, or may not, be the manner in which the person want their property distributed.
-No provision is made for any distribution to charities, churches, or non-relatives.
+No provision is made for any distribution to charities, churches, step-children, or non-relatives.
 Likewise, no consideration is given to which relatives may have the greater need for the property.

-With a will, an individual can determine in advance the individuals that will inherit their property, as well as the amount of property each person will received.
+With a will, an individual can determine in advance the individuals that will inherit their property, as well as the amount of property that each person will received.

 Moreover, where a person owns property that is controlled by a title or signature documents, such as real estate or bank accounts, some type of legal authority is required to transfer the property upon the owner’s death.
 For example, in order to sell real estate, relatives of a deceased person will need some means of proving their right to inherit the property.
 Frequently this involves obtaining an order from the Probate Court showing the disposition of the deceased property.
 This can be accomplished easier with a will.